juju/docs/README.md

         git checkout -b {branchname}

 6. Edit files and make changes in this branch.
+You can use the command:

+        git status

+   to check which files you have added or edited.
+For each of these you will need to explicitly add the files to the repository.
+For example:

+        git add src/en/about-juju.md
+        git add htmldocs/media/about-charms.jpg

+  If you wish to move or rename files you need to use the `git mv` command, and the `git rm` command to delete them

-To 'save' your changes locally, you should make a commit to this branch
+7. To 'save' your changes locally, you should make a commit:

         git commit -m 'my commit message which says something useful'